MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/eventhub-readme.md

 ms.devlang: python
 ms.service: eventhub
 ---
-# Azure Event Hubs client library for Python - Version 5.8.0a4
+# Azure Event Hubs client library for Python - version 5.8.0a4

 Azure Event Hubs is a highly scalable publish-subscribe service that can ingest millions of events per second and stream